 During labour, you may be offered an epidural, which is usually used for pain relief in labour but also helps to keep your blood pressure under control.

-Pre-eclampsia always goes away after birth but not immediately.
-The condition may become more severe for the first few days and this is a time when you will need close supervision.
+Pre-eclampsia goes away after birth but may take 2–3 weeks to settle down.
+It can become more severe for the first few days, so you will need close supervision for 2 or 3 days after giving birth.
 This used to be the time when the most serious complications occurred.